lm1024/dc-pelican/content/genivi-tools.md

 And failures - many of those.
 For example I remember folks laughed at my presentations when I tried to explain in 2012 and 2013 that we are going to need frequent security updates, ongoing throughout the lifetime of the vehicles.
 Since Snowden and Heartbleed no-one thinks security is funny any more, though, which is progress.

 Anyway, it seems I can't escape the hypnotic lure of GENIVI.
 By <strike>an act of treachery</strike> a twist of fate I'm now leading Tools there.
 Some will say that I am a Tool myself.
-I like to imagine me as something powerful, like a power drill.
+I like to imagine me as something powerful, like a drill.
 Others clearly think I'm just wind and noise, like a leaf blower.
 Maybe I'm just a spanner in the works.

 But I digress.
 The key point is that I've committed to spend up to 8 hours per week helping to improve the tooling situation for GENIVI.
 By implication maybe in a small way I can help to improve tooling more widely in the industry.